bawpcwpn/shareymcshareface/README.md

 |-----------------|---------|
 | data-subject | Set a custom subject on the email |
 | data-message  | Allows you set to email content sans the Page title and page url to be included.
 Lines breaks are not accepted currently. |

+## Development Setup

+This uses **Gulp v4.0**.
+To install use
+`npm install -g git+https://git@github.com/gulpjs/gulp.git#4.0` You may be required to uninstall previous versions of gulp using `npm uninstall -g gulp` first

+To use Gulp v4.0 locally inside the repository use `$(npm bin)/gulp` to run the commands